 A solution can only be effective if it forms the basis of an organization’s digital transformation and cyber defense plans.
 A cyber resilience solution is deemed effective when it provides guaranteed availability and a fully scaled data restoration for business continuity.

-When looking for a cyber resilient solution, enterprise CIOs need the most comprehensive end-to-end solution, spanning primary and secondary storage.
+When looking for a cyber-resilient solution, enterprise CIOs need the most comprehensive end-to-end solution, spanning primary and secondary storage.
 This should also be coupled with industry-leading backup and recovery performance and the highest levels of cyber protection, resilience, air-gapping, and recovery.
 What is also important is the combination of high availability and elastic pricing models that offer seamless scaling in a cost-effective manner.

 Fighting Off a Cyber Attack

-As cyber attacks grow more prolific and powerful in nature, there is a sense of urgency that businesses need to consistently protect their weak spots and their data integrity with air-gapping technology, as well as implement the recovery process after an attack as rapidly as possible.
+As cyber-attacks grow more prolific and powerful in nature, there is a sense of urgency that businesses need to consistently protect their weak spots and their data integrity with air-gapping technology, as well as implement the recovery process after an attack as rapidly as possible.
 Businesses must gauge the vulnerability of their systems to potential harmful cyber damage.
-Can the integrity of their infrastructure fight off a cyber attack with efficient data resilience capabilities?
+Can the integrity of their infrastructure fight off a cyber-attack with efficient data resilience capabilities?

 If recovery is the last course of action, businesses need a protected, immutable, air-gapped, and verified copy of their data.
-By ensuring that copies of data cannot be deleted, encrypted, are separated from the host via a logical air-gap (be that local, remote, or both) and check their data in a “fenced” environment, businesses can verify the data before it goes back online in a business operational environment.
+By ensuring that copies of data cannot be deleted, encrypted, are separated from the host via a logical air-gap (be that local, remote, or both), and check their data in a “fenced” environment, businesses can verify the data before it goes back online in a business operational environment.

 Ultimately, the CIO, the CISO, and the CEO can have the assurance that their critical business data is protected from cyber threats.
 They can also have confidence that customers will not experience a drop in customer experience.
 There does not need to be a compromise to service levels.
 Such a compromise is unacceptable, and this is why partnering with the right enterprise storage solution provider with best-in-class data and cyber resilience capabilities makes a real difference.
 Keeping a paranoid attitude is well-advised.
-Assume that your organization will eventually be attacked and breached, despite the best defences.
+Assume that your organization will eventually be attacked and breached, despite the best defenses.
 It’s then up to your recovery to keep you safe.

-Hovering over the target, the savvy CIO seeks a solution for lightning-fast recovery for mission critical operations, uninterrupted data access, and application availability.
-This starts with protecting your entire storage and backup environment with a robust, long-term data and cyber resilient solution, which is an essential part of your cybersecurity strategy as an organization, before it is too late.
+Hovering over the target, the savvy CIO seeks a solution for lightning-fast recovery for mission-critical operations, uninterrupted data access, and application availability.
+This starts with protecting your entire storage and backup environment with a robust, long-term data and cyber-resilient solution, which is an essential part of your cybersecurity strategy as an organization before it is too late.